hannimator/QA-Automation-Android/hannahTest/readme.md

 Note: Appium may not stop running correctly so the process may need to be killed on the port.

 ## Issues
+##### Bug found in v0.9
-Use release tags to swap between release v1.0 and v0.9 The issue noted is that the label value does not increment from 1 to 2, instead jumps straight to MAX.
+The label value does not increment from 1 to 2, instead jumps straight to MAX from 1 when the button is clicked.
-This can be easily noted when comparing the release pull requests.
+##### MAX label value can be achieved from any label state
+The acceptance criteria states that the label should be set to MAX when the button is clicked and the label is set to 2.
+However due to the else statement, the label could be in any state (for example 5) and be set to MAX upon button click.
+Currently the issue won't be surfaced due to the simplicity of the app however may become an issue as the app is expanded upon.